Tchaiku/Tchaiku.github.io/content/demo/Thm-env.md

 summary: On the Doe conjecture relating the existence of Alpha-beta metrics on Nuno manifolds to L-stability.
 author:
 - John Doe
-title: Customizing theorem-like blocks for academic purpose in Hugo
+title: "Theorem-like blocks for academic purpose in Hugo"
 description: For those in need of some $\LaTeX$ style boxes for emphasizing.
-# weight: 10
+weight: 1

 slug: theorem-in-hugo
 ---